 Under the retention policy, the following file versions are stored in the Infrascale cloud:

-- Each file version backed up within the past calendar week
+- Each file version backed up within the past seven days

-- The last file version backed up each day for the past calendar month
+- The last file version backed up each day for the past 28 days

-- The last file version backed up each week for the past six months
+- The last file version backed up each calendar week for the past six calendar months

-- The last file version backed up each month for the past seven and more months, for an unlimited period of time
+- The last file version backed up each calendar month for the past seven and more calendar months, for an unlimited period of time

 In short, the more recent the file, the more versions are stored in the cloud.
 These versions remain in the cloud indefinitely, stored for an unlimited period.